-You might already be familiar with the benefits of probiotics for gut health, thanks to Yakult, the probiotic containing Yoghurt drink from our childhood.
+You might already be familiar with the benefits of probiotics for gut health, thanks to the popularity of VITAGEN Less Sugar, the probiotic containing cultured milk drink.
 Probiotics can be thought of as ‘good bacteria’ that help with a variety of conditions like digestion when taken as drinks or supplements; and may have a role in reducing inflammation in the skin when used topically in skincare.

 Although probiotics was one of the break out ingredients in the skincare scene of 2019, skin care products containing probiotics have been around for years now.
 Probiotics, prebiotics, postbiotics and microbiome (confused or still following me?) look set to continue to make a strong presence in dermatology in 2020, judging by the plethora of skincare products that have joined the foray of microbiome beauty products.

 Today’s review will take you through understanding probiotics and microbiome skincare and supplements; the science and safety behind the hype- and then you can decide for yourself if these bugs get under your skin.
 Enjoy!

 The human skin is teeming with over 1000 species of bacteria1 with one million of these mico-organisms per square centimetre of the skin2.
 If this grosses out the germaphobe in you, hold on before you reach for your sanitiser.
 These bacteria are part of the skin’s natural microenvironment called microbiome.
 These bacteria generally do not harm us and our skin and have an important role in keeping our skin healthy and disease free in a complex interplay of dynamics.

 he bacteria on our skin are also known as commensal bacteria.
 Commensal bacteria on the skin keep our skin’s balance in check by3,4:

 • Preventing harmful bacteria from colonising the skin’s surface